Table of contents

 DON’T TRY “PAINTING” THE TICK – Some people have heard of the strategy of “painting” the tick with nail polish or petroleum jelly, or using heat to make the tick detach from the skin.
 Instead, remove the tick as quickly as possible– do not wait for it to detach.

-FOLLOWING A BITE, MONITOR SYMPTOMS – If you develop a rash or fever within several weeks of removing a tick, see a doctor pronto.
+FOLLOWING A BITE, MONITOR SYMPTOMS – If you develop a rash or fever within several weeks of removing a tick, see a doctor.
 Be sure to tell the doctor about your recent tick bite, when the bite occurred, and where you most likely acquired the tick.

 Dogs & Ticks

 TREAT THEM IN ADVANCE – If you hike with your dog, treat them with a monthly preventative medication.
-We recommend checking with your veterinarian for specific product recommendations for your pet.
+Check with your veterinarian for specific product recommendations for your pet.

 CHECK THOROUGHLY BEFORE GETTING INTO YOUR CAR – If you’re heading off the trail, check them before you get into your car.
 If they carry them into the house, you increase the likelihood of having them latch on to you.